 RN Nursing Program

-The Treasure Valley Community College Nursing Program has the responsibility to society to educate competent health care providers to care for their patients/clients with clinical judgment, broadly-based knowledge and competent technical skills at the entry level.
+The Treasure Valley Community College Nursing Program has the responsibility to society to educate competent health care providers to care for their patients with clinical judgment, broadly-based knowledge and competent technical skills at the entry level.

-The program has academic as well as technical standards (non-academic criteria) students must meet in order to successfully progress in and graduate from the program.
+In compliance with state licensing standards and best practices, the program has academic as well as technical standards (non-academic criteria) students must meet in order to successfully progress in and graduate from the program.

 The Technical Standards document is provided in order to assure that the students who enter the program know and understand the requirements, and can make informed decisions regarding the pursuit of this profession.